webmastersmith/notes/SolidJS/01_solid.md

 - createSignal, createStore
 - when you change a signal's value, it automatically updates anything that uses it.
+- functions that access signals, are **derived signals**.
+They gain their reactivity from the signal they access.

 # Methods ----------------------------------------------------------------